Dishanegi/Albany-Health-Management/README.md

 ### Where to Check System Status

 1. **AWS CloudWatch Console**:
-   - View logs from all Lambda functions
+   - View logs from all Lambda functions (log groups are environment-specific)
    - See error messages if something goes wrong
    - Monitor system performance
+   - Filter by environment using tags

 2. **AWS Glue Console**:
-   - Check if data processing jobs are running
+   - Check if data processing jobs are running (jobs are named with environment suffix)
    - See job execution history
    - View job success/failure status
+   - Workflows are named: `AlbanyHealthGarminHealthMetricsWorkflow-{env}`

 3. **AWS S3 Console**:
-   - Verify files are arriving in the source bucket
+   - Verify files are arriving in the source bucket (buckets are environment-specific)
    - Check if processed files are being created
    - Monitor storage usage
+   - Bucket names: `albanyhealthsource-s3bucket-{env}`, etc.

+4. **AWS CloudFormation Console**:
+   - View stack status: `AlbanyHealthManagementStack-{env}`
+   - Check resource creation status
+   - View stack events and errors

 ### Common Issues

 **Problem**: Files are not being processed
-- **Check**: Are files arriving in the source S3 bucket?
+- **Check**: Are files arriving in the correct environment's source S3 bucket? (e.g., `albanyhealthsource-s3bucket-{env}`)
-- **Check**: Are there any error messages in CloudWatch logs?
+- **Check**: Are there any error messages in CloudWatch logs for the specific environment?
 - **Check**: Are the SQS queues empty or backed up?
+(Queue names include environment: `AlbanyHealthMain-SQSQueue-{ENV}`)
+- **Check**: Are you looking at the correct environment's resources?

 **Problem**: Data processing jobs are failing
-- **Check**: CloudWatch logs for the specific Glue job
+- **Check**: CloudWatch logs for the specific Glue job (jobs are named with environment suffix)
 - **Check**: Are there permission errors?
 - **Check**: Is the data format correct?
+- **Check**: Verify you're checking the correct environment's Glue jobs

 **Problem**: System is slow
 - **Check**: How many files are waiting in SQS queues?
+(Use environment-specific queue names)
 - **Check**: Are the Lambda functions running?
+(Function names include environment suffix)
 - **Check**: Are there any error messages?
+- **Check**: Verify you're monitoring the correct environment

+**Problem**: Deployment fails with "ResourceExistenceCheck Failed"
+- **Check**: S3 bucket names are globally unique - ensure bucket names don't already exist
+- **Check**: Verify account and region are correctly configured
+- **Check**: See `infra/DEPLOYMENT.md` for detailed troubleshooting steps

 ---